 Fr.
 Linnane, president emeritus of Loyola University Maryland, discusses how he tries to examine all situations through the lense of the magis, or "more;" and how Loyola's presence in Baltimore is a great witness to our mission.

 Jon Malis, assistant professor of fine arts and photography, discusses how his students use the foundations of photography and visual arts to tell the stories of Baltimore and enact positive social change in the world.

 Cheryl Moore-Thomas, acting provost and vice president for academic affairs, discusses how our community is deeply interwoven with commitments to social justice and therefore best prepared to find solutions to community issues and world problems.

-Erin O'Keefe, director of the Center for Community, Service, and Justice, discusses how we can contribute as citizens of Baltimore—extending our heart, community, and talents out into our city.
+Erin O'Keefe, former director of the Center for Community, Service, and Justice, discusses how we can contribute as citizens of Baltimore—extending our heart, community, and talents out into our city.

 Fr.
 John Savard